 Concord Charlie Predicts Six More Weeks Of Winter

+The yearly breakfast was held on Monday, Feb.
+3 in the Jerry and Jean Beasley Student Center Ballroom.
 According to Groundhog Day tradition, if the groundhog sees his shadow the morning of Feb.
 2, six more weeks of winter can be expected.
-An early spring will be on the way if he doesn’t see his shadow.
+An early spring will be on the way if he doesn't see his shadow.

 The Concord Charlie tradition was originated in 1978 by the late Professor R.T.
 “Tom” Hill.
 As chairman of both the geography department and the Appalachian Studies program at Concord, Hill started the Groundhog Day Breakfast as a means to celebrate a bit of Appalachian heritage and highlight the program.

 Charlie has a standing appointment with the University’s President each year to offer his predictions and insights on the duration of winter.
 The President then relays the forecast to the breakfast guests.

 Sharing the spotlight with Concord Charlie each year is the Grand Groundhog Watcher, an individual who has positively impacted life and culture in West Virginia.
 Greg Puckett, a native southern West Virginian and 1993 Concord graduate, is the recipient for 2014.